fatihbayramm/twitter-clone/README.md

 # Twitter Clone

-Twitter Clone is a copy of the original twitter (new name X).
-This project is made to showcase my skills.
+Twitter Clone is a copy of the original twitter (new name X), made for improving skills in frontend development.

 # Dependencies Used In The Project
 - HeadlesUI